jayachandra-putti/healthcare-analysis/README.md

-# healthcare-analysis
-- Built a healthcare analytics dashboard using Excel, Power BI, Tableau, and MySQL to track patients, doctors, treatments, and lab results. - Applied SQL QA checks for data accuracy and consistency, ensuring reliable KPIs and actionable insights.
+#healthcare analysis Dashboard
+##Project Objective:
+To design and implement a comprehensive healthcare analytics solution using Excel, Power BI, Tableau, and MySQL that delivers accurate, validated, and actionable insights.
+The project aims to establish key performance indicators (KPIs) for patient demographics, doctor workload, treatment costs, and lab results, while ensuring data quality through SQL‑based QA checks.
+By integrating backend validation with interactive dashboards, the objective is to enable healthcare providers to make data‑driven decisions that improve efficiency, patient care, and resource management.